aliklec/testflaskproject/Reference/reference.md

 ### 2.1 Install Required Packages
 Open the PyCharm terminal and run:
 ```
-pip install flask gunicorn markdown2
+pip install flask gunicorn
 pip freeze > requirements.txt
 ```
-This installs Flask (our web framework), Gunicorn (a web server), and markdown2 (for rendering Markdown), then saves a list of all installed packages to requirements.txt.
+This installs Flask (our web framework), Gunicorn (a web server), then saves a list of all installed packages to requirements.txt.

 ### 2.2 Create Project Structure
 Create the following folders and files in your project: